venethia/nwa/README.md

 You can build your own list of negative words editing neg.txt

-This app was built for personale use with Python3 (+plugin), HTML, CSS.
+This app was built with Python3, HTML, CSS.

-You can do anything you want with it.
+If you don't have a personal server, you can buy a basic plan of <a href="https://www.pythonanywhere.com">Python Anywhere</a>